gayeongpark/gayeongpark.github.io/_posts/2024-09-20-NETWORK-SERVICES.md

 #### Effective Bandwidth

-The overall speed of communication is limited by the slowest link in the network path.
-QoS helps manage this by prioritizing critical traffic within the available bandwidth.
+Bandwidth is the total amount of data that can be transmitted in a network path.
+QoS ensures critical traffic gets enough of the available bandwidth, even if the network’s slowest link limits overall speed.

-#### Mechanisms I can use to categorize the traffic
+#### Traffic Categorization Mechanisms

-1. Best effort - No QoS, Traffic is first in, first out
+1. Best effort - No prioritization at all, Traffic is first in, first out

-2. Integrated services (IntServ) - Hard QoS, Traffic has strict bandwidth reservations
+2. Integrated services (IntServ) - Hard QoS, A strict method that reserves bandwidth for specific traffic

-3. Differentiated services (DiffServ) - Soft QoS, has differentiation of data types where routers and switches can make decisions based on markings and can fluctuate traffic
+3. Differentiated services (DiffServ) - Soft QoS, this method marks traffic and lets network devices decide the priority

 Best Effort | Not strict
 DiffServ | Less strict (Soft QoS)